-The fellow will conduct medical research in order to improve and promote the understanding of orthopaedic surgery, specifically pertaining to shoulder surgery procedures.
-The fellow will assist in the design, implementation, and publication of various clinical and basic science studies.
-The fellow will enroll patients who are undergoing shoulder surgery procedures into various studies, then help track and report clinical outcomes.
-The fellow will conduct various aspects of research while participating in patient care through outpatient clinics, surgery, and inpatient management.
+The fellow will conduct medical research in order to improve and promote the understanding of shoulder and elbow disorders and treatments.
+The fellow will enroll patients who are undergoing shoulder and elbow surgery procedures into various studies, then help track and report clinical outcomes.
+He/she will conduct various aspects of research while participating in patient care through outpatient clinics, surgery, and inpatient management.
 The fellow will improve his/her understanding of shoulder pathology through research, paper and presentation preparation, didactic interaction, and conference attendance.
-The fellow is expected to complete and submit for publication one high-quality research project during the fellowship.
+The fellow is expected to complete and submit for publication at least one publication-quality research project during the fellowship.
 Opportunities for both basic science and clinical research are available.

 Through regular educational conferences, pre- and post-operative conferences, as well as morbidity and mortality conferences and journal club, the fellow should have by the end of the fellowship year a strong foundation regarding:

-In addition to fulfilling clinical and research duties, all ISERF fellows will be expected to work through the ASES Curriculum Guide for Treatment of Shoulder Injury and the ASES Elbow Curriculum.
-These guides have been developed by the ASES Education Committee to be used as a reference source by fellows in order to gain a basic foundation of information on evaluation and treatment of shoulder injury and disease.
+ISERF fellows will be expected to work through the ASES Curriculum Guide for Treatment of Shoulder Injury and the ASES Elbow Curriculum.
+These guides have been developed by the ASES Education Committee to be used as a reference source by fellows in order to gain a basic foundation of information on evaluation and treatment of shoulder and elbow injury and disease.
 The fellow will review and discuss various aspects of the curriculum with the attending surgeons over the course of the one-year fellowship.

 In an effort to continuously improve the fellowship experience, ISERF conducts scheduled evaluations of fellows, faculty, and the program as follows:

 The completed evaluation forms will be maintained as part of the program’s permanent record.

-We are NOT currently accepting applications for one-year positions starting on August 1, 2017 and August 1, 2018.
 Applicants must have completed or be in the process of completing an orthopaedic surgery residency, as well as be qualified to obtain a physician’s license in the State of Idaho.
 The program is unable to sponsor J-1 or H1-B visas; therefore, applicants must be USA citizens.